State Financial Aid for Dreamers

 All financial aid refunds/disbursements are now issued by BankMobile Disbursements.
-For more information about BankMobile, click on this link: https://bankmobiledisbursements.com/how-it-works/
+For more information, visit the BankMobile website.

 Financial aid (grant aid) is issued to the school the first day of each quarter.
 Funds are applied to your tuition and fees first.
 Any amount in excess of tuition and fees will be issued to you according to your selected refund preference with BankMobile.